How to Make a Mining Claim

 Claim Duration

-As long as annual fees are paid on time, you can hold indefinitely.
+As long as fees are paid on time

 Fire Assay & Mining Equipment